androguard/androguard/docs/intro/certificates.rst

     Signer #1 public key SHA-1 digest: a708f9a777bac814e6634b02521224537ec3e019
     Signer #1 public key MD5 digest: c0c8801fabf2ad970282be1c41584003

-The most interesting part is probaby the fingerprint of the certificate (not of the public key!).
+The most interesting part is probably the fingerprint of the certificate (not of the public key!).
 You can use it to search for similar APKs.
 Sometimes there is a confusion about this fingerprint: The fingerprint is not